-Wellness Benefit: The Plan provides a wellness benefit up to \$200.00 per calendar year for the following routine services for each covered employee/retiree and covered spouse, and covered dependent child from the age of 7 through 26.
-Co-payments for any routine services covered elsewhere under this plan are not eligible for reimbursement under this benefit.
+Wellness Benefit: The Plan provides a wellness benefit up to \$200.00 per calendar year for the following routine services for each covered employee/retiree and covered spouse, and covered dependent child through age 26.
 This benefit may not be accumulated from year to year, if the benefit is not used each year.
-An itemized statement must be submitted in order to receive this benefit.
-For the submission of medications for smoking cessation or weight loss, the medication must be recognized and approved by the FDA for the treatment of smoking cessation or weight loss, receipts must be from a pharmacy and include the name of the drug, patient's name, date dispensed, and amount of purchase.
+To receive reimbursement, Plan Participants must complete a Wellness Benefit Designation Form with substantiation in order to receive this benefit.
+For the submission of medications for smoking cessation or weight loss, the medication must be recognized and approved by the FDA for the treatment of smoking cessation or weight loss; receipts must be from a pharmacy and include the name of the drug, patient's name, date dispensed, and amount of purchase.
+The wellness benefit does NOT cover Deductibles, copayments, coinsurance, or any amount over the Reasonable and Customary amount as determined by the Plan.